tuanrobe1989/Lavo/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 2. Sample front html code.

 == Changelog ==

+= 1.6.3.9 =
+* Include the "Clean the REST API response" within Sample Setup.

+= 1.6.3.8 =
+* New option for JSON REST module - "Clean the REST API response"
+* Relocated Feed tab to Rewrite module

 = 1.6.3.7 =
 * Output the help title only if there's an help section available through the module settings